AnthonyStanworth/Library_Project/Project_Documentation.md

 # Visualisation

 A PowerBI dashboard was built to display metrics of from the pipeline and give an overview of the cleaned data and also the errors that need to be rectified.
+Data is pulled from SSMS.